hot3dx/AppXamlDX12/README.md

 ![Ico](https://github.com/hot3dx/AppXamlDX12/blob/master/Assets/AutoDraw2.ico)

 In order to make this work the first time
+Items 1 & 2 are no longer required as the DirectX12 3D Environment Appears Automatically!
 1) Press Set Colors Button
 2) Press New Button
 Does not reset yet